ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - `i2c_timeout`:
   - Sets the transmision timeout to use for the following blocking transfers.
   - If the timeout is not set the default timeout is used.
-  - If the timeout is set to 0, default timeout is restored.
   - Default timeout value is based on I2C frequency.
 Is computed as triple amount of time it would take to send data over I2C
 - `i2c_write`:
   - Writes `length` number of symbols to the bus.